Tag: commune

 • Kingdoms of the Radio: Tibetan Bells & a Bird from Hell [ficção]

 Joaninha pulled her 1982 Honda Accord up to the high curb in front of the Boonville Mercantile and killed the engine.
-The weary mid-size sedan, however, had its own ideas and continued to diesel as if it was having an epileptic fit as the young woman gathered up the items that had rattled out of her purse on the bumpy drive over from Ukiah.
+The weary mid-size sedan, however, had its own ideas and continued to diesel as if it was having an epileptic fit as the young woman gathered up the items that rattled out of her purse on the bumpy drive over from Ukiah.

 “Just a moment!”
 A cheerful voice from the Mercantile’s backroom called out as she triggered the tiny bronze Tibetan bells hanging on the shop’s front door.